Types of immunotherapy

-Some treatments have been used to stimulate the immune system so it reactivates and attacks the cancer.
+Some treatments are used to stimulate the immune system to attack the cancer.
+These are known as immune stimulants.

-- In non-muscle-invasive bladder cancer, the vaccine Bacillus Calmette-Guérin (BCG) is given into the bladder through a catheter to stimulate a person’s immune system to stop or delay bladder cancer coming back or becoming invasive.
+In non-muscle-invasive bladder cancer, the vaccine Bacillus Calmette-Guérin (BCG) may be used as an immune stimulant.
+It is given into the bladder through a catheter.
+The BCG stimulates the immune system to stop or delay bladder cancer coming back or becoming invasive.

 Adoptive cell transfer

-First, T-cells are removed from the blood and a new gene is introduced into the cells to enable them to recognise cancer.
+In CAR T-cell therapy, the T-cells are removed from the blood, and a new gene is introduced into the T-cells to enable them to recognise cancer cells.
 The T-cells are then returned to the blood by an intravenous drip (infusion).
 The altered T-cells multiply and trigger a number of immune responses that attack the cancer cells.